dorianprill/libd2/readme.md

 ## How to Build

 Building on windows requires some extra steps, otherwise it should be smooth sailing.
-At this early stage I haven't created any bindings, but Python/JS would be useful to many people I guess.
+At this early stage I haven't created any bindings, but Python/TypeScript would be useful to many people, I guess.

 ### Linux

-Tested with Diablo 2 (Vanilla) and WINE, not tested with D2R yet because I don't have a vulkan capable machine `cargo build --release`
+Tested with Diablo 2 (Legacy) and WINE
+`cargo build --release`

 ### Mac Os